 - Horton

+- Modified Horton

 - Green-Ampt

+- Modified Green-Ampt

 - Curve Number

 Each of these models is briefly described in section 3.4.2.
-Changing this option will require reentering values for the infiltration parameters in each subcatchment.
+Changing this option will require reentering values for the infiltration parameters in each subcatchment, unless the change is between the two Horton options or the two Green-Ampt options.

-Routing Method
+Routing Model